 - With Weebly it’s even better: you get 30 days to decide.

 - Both Wix and Weebly make you pay for your domain name after the first year (Weebly charges slightly more than Wix).

 - Both make you pay for an email account with your website domain (about $45 yearly through Google’s G Suite).

-And so here you are, hopefully a little less confused now that at the beginning of this article.
-But if you still can’t decide, here are the final thoughts for you
+Hopefully now you’re a little less confused than at the beginning of this article.
+But if you still can’t decide, here are the final thoughts for you:

 - Wix is probably better for people who want a website tailored to their industry.
 By that we mean creatives (photographers, artists or musicians), tourism industry (restaurants, hotels) or liberal professions (doctors, accountant, architect etc…) They have beautiful and fitting website templates and easily integrate online bookings.
 Find out more about Wix in our Wix in our review.